Workmen’s Compensation Act, 1923

 Under section 32 of the WC Act, these rules were notified on 26.6.1924.

-Deposit of compensation (Rules 6 to 10): In a death case the compensation shall be deposited with Form-A and in other case with Form-AA.
-The receipt will be in Form-B. The statement of disbursements to be given to the employer (by commissioner) shall be in From-C. A dependant’s application for order to deposit compensation shall be in From G.
+Deposit of compensation (Rules 6 to 10): In a death case the compensation shall be deposited with Form-A and in another case with Form-AA.
+The receipt will be in Form-B. The statement of disbursements to be given to the employer (by commissioner) shall be in From-C. A dependant’s application for the order to deposit compensation shall be in From G.

 Deposit u/s 8(2) i.e. any sum more than Rs.
 10/- shall be in Form-D and its receipt shall be in From-E.